cloudera/dist_test/README.md

 * `isolate_server`: The URL of the isolate server where artifacts will be uploaded.
 * `dist_test_client_path`: The path to `client.py` within your checked out `dist_test` repository.
+* `dist_test_user`: Your username, if the dist test server requires authentication.
+This can be overridden by the `DIST_TEST_USER` environment variable.
+* `dist_test_password`: Your password, if the dist test server requires authentication.
+This can be overridden by the `DIST_TEST_PASSWROD` environment variable.
 * `isolate_path`: Path to the isolate binary, this is used to generate the isolate task descriptions
 * `grind_temp_dir`: Where grind will keep per-invocation data.
 This should be on the same hard disk as the `grind_cache_dir` to enable hardlinking.
 * `grind_cache_dir`: Where grind will cached per-project dependency sets.
 This greatly speeds up repeated grind invocations.
 This should be on the same hard disk as the `grind_cache_dir` to enable hardlinking.